ECON 7067 - Economic Development IV

 The purpose of this course is to provide students with a thorough introduction to some central themes and results in issues of economic development.

-1 understand, at the level of formal analysis, selected economic models relating to the process of economic development and to activities within low-and middle-income countries 2 be able to apply econometric analysis and other empirical tools to address issues in economic development 3 develop the capacity to read and understand the journal literature in the area of economic development and to present these ideas to an audience
+1 understand, at the level of formal analysis, selected economic models relating to the process of economic development and to activities within low-and middle-income countries 2 apply econometric analysis and other empirical tools to address issues in economic development 3 develop the capacity to read and understand the journal literature in the area of economic development and to present these ideas to an audience

 University Graduate Attributes